proinsias/proinsias.github.io/_posts/2021/2021-04-26-python-optimize-logging-of-expensive-debugging-operations.md

 ---
 layout: single
-title: 'Python: Optimize logging of expensive debugging operations'
+title: "Python: Optimize logging of expensive debugging operations"
 excerpt: Only log if threshold is set appropriately
 date: 2021-04-26
 last_modified_at: 2023-04-26 13:22:37